mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Maybe he should take care of his mind too."

-I was tempted to defend Kip, but this was not the time.
+I was tempted to defend Kipnu, but this was not the time.

+He took a swatch of fabric from a pocket in his trousers and blotted his head with it.

-"I guess he's not a fan of the idea, then."
+"I guess he's not a fan of the idea, then," he said.

 "Fajro, I'm going to be honest.
 None of us trust you.
 All of your plans seem to weave together in your favor a little too well."